 GES: There is an overall GES definition for D5 as a whole only in Bulgaria; Romania defined GES according the three criteria listed in the "old" COM Decision 477/2010.

 BG: Good Environmental Status in relation to this Descriptor 5 will be achieved when the human-induced eutrophication is minimised, especially the adverse effect thereof, such as losses in biodiversity, ecosystem degradation, harmful algal blooms and oxygen deficiency in bottom waters.

+Also there are GES definition on criteria D5С2, D5С3, D5С4, D5С5, D5С6, D5С7 and D5С8.

 RO: various definitions for D5.1, D5.1.1, D5.2 and D5.3.